Jason Garrett: New York Giants

 In 2000, Garrett was signed as a free agent by the New York Giants to back up Kerry Collins.

-On February 27, 2002, Garrett was released for salary cap reasons and re-signed on July 24, although he would be declared inactive in 16 games since he was passed on the depth chart by Jesse Palmer, who was later named the backup quarterback.
+On February 27, 2002, Garrett was released for salary cap reasons and re-signed on July 24, although he would be declared inactive in 16 games after being passed on the depth chart by Jesse Palmer, who was later named the backup quarterback.

 In 2003, Garrett was declared inactive in 11 games as the third-string quarterback.

 Tampa Bay Buccaneers

 On March 15, 2004, Garrett signed with the Tampa Bay Buccaneers and was cut on August 31.
 On October 13, he was re-signed by the team.
-After being declared inactive in Weeks 6 and 7, he was released on November 6.
+After being declared inactive for Weeks 6 and 7, Garrett was released on November 6.

 Miami Dolphins

 On November 24, 2004, Garrett was signed as a free agent by the Miami Dolphins and was declared inactive for the last six games of the season.